- What Is It?

 What is dilation and curettage (D and C, D&C)?

 Dilation and curettage (D and C) is a procedure in which the cervix of the uterus is expanded (dilated) so that the uterine lining (endometrium) can be removed with a spoon-shaped instrument called a curet or curette.
 The procedure is performed for a variety of reasons.
 Most commonly, this surgery is done in order to help determine the cause of abnormal uterine bleeding.
 It can also be done to help determine the degree of abnormality of the endometrium in cancer cases or pre-cancerous cells that are detected by an in-office biopsy.
-D and C is also sometimes necessary to remove tissue after a miscarriage.
+D and C are also sometimes necessary to remove tissue after a miscarriage.

-Why is a D and C done?
+Why do they perform a D and C?